Code-Institute-Submissions/MikeR94-CI-Project-Portfolio-2/README.md

     ### Size Error Flicker

     * After testing the quiz via website tools, I decided to test it on my iPhone 7 Plus and had no errors whatsoever.
-I then sent it to my friend who has a Huawei P30 Pro and he was presented with the below issue<br /><br />
+I then sent it to my friend who has a Huawei P30 Pro and he was presented with the below issue.<br /><br />

     <details><summary><b>Size Error Flicker GIF (EPILEPSY WARNING)</b></summary>